Little-known panoramic route connecting Tusheti highlands with Kakheti.

 Both directions work well.
 From the Tusheti side, this trail is an ideal extension of Shatili to Omalo.
 From Kakheti, the trail begins with a steep climb but provides a very panoramic way into Tusheti - and in my opinion, this experience makes the region even more special.
 But, of course, trekking in this direction is even harder due to the altitude difference.

 Some sections of the attached GPS log were drawn, not recorded.
-The trail is easy to follow most of the time since it follows either shepherd trails or the top of the ridge, but somewhere, trail finding might be harder, notably on the section between Eshmakisghele and Natsidrskhevi creeks on day 4.
+The trail is easy to follow most of the time since it follows either shepherd trails or the top of the ridge (apart from one place when one has to bypass two rocky spires), but somewhere, trail finding might be harder, notably on the section between Eshmakisghele and Natsidrskhevi creeks on day 4.
 So, pls, be aware of where you need to get, pay attention to your surroundings, and follow an existing trail where it exists rather than following your GPS device blindly.

 I tend to publish routes only with recorded trails, but decided to make an exception cos it would be a huge pity to ditch such a special trail just because of a few missing pieces of the puzzle.
 But if you even finish this trek and record it, please let me know so I can improve the log.
 Thank you.